DataNacht/World-Happiness-Analysis--2024-/README.md

-# Mental-Health
+# World Happiness Analysis
-A data analysis project about Global Happiness
+A data analysis project about Global Happiness in 2024